Episode 1: The Pilot

 With gin-breath, and increasing dizziness, he made another try to get back.
 Clumsily rising, he took small zombie steps forward.
 Had he come here to die?
 If he did, what would happen to Grey and Jim?
 Did they still need him?
 If they knew what he had done, they wouldn’t.
 Flashes of horror from the war slapped him sober.
 A screaming anxiety exploded in his head and chest, dropping him again into the sharp desert floor.

 He closed his eyes against the spinning night sky and thought that this was the end.
 It was a better death than he deserved.
 A better death than he had offered.

 In the drunken stupor, pellet-shots hissed that only he could hear.
 The smell of ozone from his rifle and a taste of blood that wouldn’t leave his memory.
-The pleading fear in dying eyes; ‘Stay with me even though you killed me”.
+The pleading fear in dying eyes, her voice strained and dry; ‘Stay with me, though you killed me”.

 “One more drink to drown me please,” he spat as he fell into his own lonely blackness.

 He was dead to the world till the burning sun teased him into consciousness.
 His painful resurrection came with tingles and stings in his hand.
 Had he slept on it?
 Why was it burning, maybe the sun?
 He knew it couldn’t ‘t be both.
 Then, the sensation of tiny things crawling on his skin woke him.

 Kendrick leapt to his feet and scanned his swollen right hand, now covered in red fire ants.
 Screaming like a child he used his shirt and tried to wipe away as many as he could.
 He stumbled back and fell on his ass ripping his shirt in the process.
 He was hungover, still dizzy, and sick.